4 Most Useful Med Ball Positions:

-The first position we’re going to look at, is probably the simplest of the positions which is up into the shoulder.
-You can either do it with a large medicine ball or a smaller medicine ball, and you’ll see the difference between the pattern of the movement and the challenge of the movement because obviously some are better and easier such as the smallest medicine balls compared to the larger ones.
+The first position we’re going to look at is probably the simplest of the positions which are up into the shoulder.
+You can either do it with a large medicine ball or a smaller medicine ball, and you’ll see the difference between the pattern of the movement and the challenge of the movement because obviously, some are better and easier such as the smallest medicine balls compared to the larger ones.

 Position number 2:

 So, we’ve got it on the shoulder, that one will expand with the lighter medicine ball as well the heavier medicine ball.
 From there, and extending your arms in front of you drop down the med ball onto your forearms and hold it with your arm, forearms and hand at 90 degrees from your body.
 This is one of the most challenging ones.
 The reason this is challenging is because the weight is sitting on your chest.
 It’ll be harder to breathe, harder to move.
 So in that position, as you go from the side, the weight is sitting in the crook of your arm.
 From there you do squats, your lunges or even your loaded carries.
 Again this one works well with a bigger medicine ball.

 Another position is the bear hug.
 You position the medicine ball lower in your chest, more sitting on your stomach and you hug the balls with both arms overcrossing and almost grabbing opposite elbows, from there you do squats, your lunges or even your loaded carries and all those sort of things from there.

 Position number 4: